vpmalley/followmysteps-android/README.md

 # followmysteps-android

-Android app to log where you've been, then visualise it on a map
+This is an Android app to log where you've been, then visualise it on a map